sasa1977/lambda/README.md

 The problem is that an &... operator turns the first parent expression into a function.
 In this case the second element of a tuple is turned into a fun which wraps the multiplication.

 # Lambda
-The Lambda module provides a %f macro which works a bit differently, making the scope which will be turned into a fun explicit:
+The Lambda module provides the %f macro which works a bit differently, making the scope which will be turned into a fun explicit:

     Enum.map(1..2, %f({&1, &1*&1}))   # [{1,1},{2,4}]